How to use the Pen tool in Photoshop

 What are paths?

 One of the Pen tool’s most powerful functions is the ability to draw paths.
-When you use the Pen tool, you aren’t adding color to the canvas.
+When you use the Pen tool, you aren’t adding colour to the canvas.
 You’re creating a line path which can then be used to make a vector shape — a flexible, scalable object.

 Unlike pixel-based lines and shapes, which lose definition when they’re scaled up, a vector path maintains its sharp edges at any size.
 Every path you draw can be found in the Paths panel, where you can edit them individually or as a group.